otrv4/otrv4/otrv4.md

 * Securely deletes `MKenc`.

 The format of this attached message in the Non-Interactive-Auth message will be:

-// TODO: does this needs a message type?

 ```
 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG)